 Unison Health: Dedicated to the Prevention of Opioid Addiction

-The heroin epidemic has devastated communities across the nation, and Toledo is no exception.
+The heroin epidemic has devastated communities across the nation, and Northwest Ohio is no exception.
 Addiction has burned its way into every segment of the population, regardless of age, race, education or income.
-It can strike anyone, from Perrysburg and Sylvania to the East Side and North Toledo, and its effects are always the same.
+It can strike anyone, from Bowling Green, Perrysburg and Sylvania, to the East Side and North Toledo, and its effects are always the same.

-- Accidental drug overdoses killed 3,050 Ohioans last year, an average of 11 per day - that’s more than the number of people killed on 9/11.
+- Drug overdoses killed 4,197 Ohioans last year, an average of 11 per day - that’s more than the number of people killed on 9/11.

 Unison Health has a team of licensed professionals dedicated to helping people break free of addiction — and do what we can to prevent people from getting addicted in the first place.